-In the first part of the Waves section (4.6.1) we will learn some basic facts about waves; their types, what they do, how to describe them and finally how they can be used.
+In this first part of the Waves section (4.6.1) we will learn some basic facts about waves - the types of waves, what they do, how to describe them and finally how they can be used.

 There are TWO ways to categorise Waves

 The first way is the easiest but is very important to understand before encountering the second way.

 1. We can put them under the headings Mechanical Waves or Electromagnetic Waves.

 When we categorise them under these headings we are focussing on what they are or what they consist of.

 For example, a water wave consists of vibrating water particles; mechanical stuff, so a water wave is a mechanical wave.